 How history is taught in our public schools is a serious matter.
 As a child develops into an adult, the ability to hold rational public discourse using factual references as supporting data becomes an important skill.
-The ability to sort out truth from disinformation is a powerful asset, but children cannot develop that ability when their public school history curriculum is riddled with inaccuracy and outright omission.
+The ability to sort out truth from disinformation is a powerful asset, but children cannot develop that /journalistic-standards/ability when their public school history curriculum is riddled with inaccuracy and outright omission.
 The result is that many children do not learn how to properly find and assess what is fact.

 In the case of Columbus, we see the inability of people to fully interpret the history of the famous 15th century explorer, or understand the meaning of the Federal holiday that honors his seafaring skills.
 Some of the oversimplified claims that are generally accepted as fact actually contradict the known evidence.

 Columbus never set foot on the North American continent.
 That point is critical, and has been presented to the New Haven City Council in June of 2019 by a tribal attorney named Patrick Mason.
 Mr. Mason is a member of the Osage Nation and a lawyer who specializes in tribal law, and he attended the public meeting to present his viewpoint.
 Mr. Mason began by asking “What interaction did Columbus have with us?” and followed with “The reality is that Columbus never set foot in America”.

 It was Mr. Mason’s next statement that drove the point home.
 He stated: “Heaping blame on Columbus simply scapegoats an individual and does nothing to reverse massacres perpetrated by English settlers and the continued pain imposed by the reservation system”.
 His concern echoes the warning that history forgotten is often repeated.